-As of June 30, 2021, 2020 and 2019, we had 8,883, 6,624 and 5,754 employees (including directors), respectively.
+As of June 30, 2022, 2021 and 2019, we had 11,853, 8,883 and 6,624 employees (including directors), respectively.
 We have collective bargaining agreements with our employees in Romania.
 We believe our employee relations are good and we have not experienced any work stoppages.
 With respect to the ongoing COVID-19 pandemic, and its impact on our business, our priorities have been the health and well-being of our people and the protection of the jobs and incomes of our people.
-We rapidly moved to a work-from-home model, with almost 100% of our employees able to work from home, and we took efforts to provide office environments that minimized the risk of exposure for the small number who needed to attend an office.
-These efforts kept our employees healthy while we executed our business continuity plans, with minimal disruption to productivity.
-We have now opened some of our offices in accordance with local guidelines, though our employees remain able to work remotely.
-We expect to move to a hybrid work model.
+At the early stage of the pandemic, we rapidly moved to a work-from-home model, with almost 100% of our employees able to work from home.
+As vaccination efforts and reopening of businesses progress around the world, our workforce has transitioned to a hybrid working model.
+We anticipate that a significant number of our employees will continue to work from home at least part time, as part of this hybrid working model.